wilcoxen-courses/e110-github/README.md

 ## Summary

-This is a starter exercise to get everyone up to speed on using GitHub and VS Code for computational assignments.
+This is a starter exercise to get everyone up to speed on using GitHub, VS Code, and Markdown for computational assignments.
 It also gives me some very helpful background information.

-If you're viewing this file on your computer, you can see a nicely formatted version by opening the file in VS Code and then turning on the Markdown preview pane.
+If you're viewing this file using VS Code your computer, you can see a nicely formatted version by turning on the Markdown preview pane.
 The pane is activated by clicking on the small "Open Preview" icon at the upper right that looks like two columns and a magnifying glass:

 ![Markdown preview icon](image1.png)

+Finally, in this and all other Readme files this semester, backquotes are often used to signal that something is either code or should be entered directly as-is.
+In the rendered version (PDF or preview) the text will be shown in a monospaced font and won't have quotes.

 ## Deliverables